dmillang/mondrian-grid/README.md

 All this setup is done through NVM (node version manager) to use Node.js and NPM without requiring the use of `sudo` on the Terminal.
 That helps avoid permission errors if you are on a macOS operating system.

-**NOTE: ALL STEPS IN THIS GUIDE ASSUME YOU ARE ON A MAC**
+**NOTE: ALL STEPS IN THIS GUIDE ASSUME YOU ARE ON A MAC** **NOTE: THIS REMOTE REPOSITORY DOES NOT CONTAIN A PRODUCTION FOLDER**

 ## I know what I'm doing
-### How to quickly use this repository if you've used Gulp 4 before on your machine
+### How to quickly use this repository if you've used Gulp 4 before on your machine:

 1. Open Terminal and move (`cd`) to whatever folder you use to save your projects.